TECH

 Bluetooth of any type plays a crucial role in developing and connecting IoT applications (image by Josh Warren)

-The advantages of BLE
+The Advantages of BLE

 • Free specification documents.
 The most notable advantage of Bluetooth Low Energy is that any specification document you may need can be easily found and downloaded from the official Bluetooth website.
 While some technologies require considerable payment for access to the documentation, BLE shows you that it is free to use for everyone.

-The limitations of BLE
+The Limitations of BLE

 • Limited range.
-There are several factors that lead to BLE’s short range.
+There are several factors that lead to BLE’s short distance.
 First of all, the BLE frequency spectrum is vulnerable to the obstacles between the connected devices, making it yet impossible to implement connections exceeding 100 meters.
 And the other factor that complicates the long-range connections includes all the issues with a BLE antenna such as device orientation and physical location.

 An example of BLE application to control heat level of the infra-heated vest